Whether you're male or female, physical therapy and pelvic floor exercises can fix your bladder control issues.

 Unfortunately, it’s not all cut and dried for everyone.
 Maybe you’ve tried Kegels and your symptoms haven’t improved or have gotten worse.
 Or you might not be completely cured of your incontinence and bladder issues.

 If that’s the case, Kegels are probably not what your body needs and are not recommended.
 But other forms of pelvic physical therapy can help.
 Get an evaluation from a pelvic floor physical therapist to help you determine the proper exercises for your body.
-In 95 percent of the cases, a combination of pelvic floor physical therapy and Kegels makes a big difference, and your own your way to better bladder control.
+In 95 percent of the cases, a combination of pelvic floor physical therapy and Kegels makes a big difference, and you're on your way to better bladder control.